 Final Drafts: Final Drafts are due in class on the day that is indicated on the schedule.
-You will submit one hard copy to me on this day, as well as a digital copy to Canvas by midnight that same day.
+You will submit a digital copy to Canvas by midnight that same day.
 All final drafts will adhere to MLA, APA, or another academic format that is appropriate for your major of study.